cozysauna/othello-AI/README.md

 ```
 $ python3 main.py
 ```
-You can put a piece by inputting number where a star exists (ex.32)
+You can put a piece by inputting a number where a star exists (ex.32)
 ```
    0 1 2 3 4 5 6 7
 00 . . . . . . ◯ ☆